JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_08.md

 Another example: he knew how wise it is to have and manage money as a useful tool in our lives, although he also warns us of the dangers that those who love riches and covet fraudulent goods can encounter.

 While he worked with Zebedee, he had only received small sums of money that he sent monthly to his family in Nazareth.
-Some months Joseph went to Capernaum to get the money and other months Judah passed through Capernaum, received the money from Jesus and took it to Nazareth.
-[UB 129:2.1](/en/The_Urantia_Book/129#p2_1)
+Some months Joseph went to Capernaum to get the money and other months Judah passed through Capernaum, received the money from Jesus and took it to Nazareth. <a id="a87_277"></a>[UB 129:2.1](/en/The_Urantia_Book/129#p2_1)

 Peter said, “Then, Lord, who can be saved?
 Will all who have riches be excluded from the kingdom?”
 Jesus replied, “No, Peter, but all who put their trust in riches have little chance of entering into the spiritual life that leads to eternal progress.
-However, there are many things impossible for man that are not beyond the reach of the Father in heaven; we should rather recognize that with God all things are possible.”
-[UB 163:3.2](/en/The_Urantia_Book/163#p3_2)
+However, there are many things impossible for man that are not beyond the reach of the Father in heaven; we should rather recognize that with God all things are possible.” <a id="a89_423"></a>[UB 163:3.2](/en/The_Urantia_Book/163#p3_2)

 <br style="clear:both;"/>